richsoni/richsoni-songs/born-to-live.md

 title: Born To Live
 ---

-some people was born, to workin every day
+Some people was born, to workin' every day
-others are there to take the workers pain away
+Others are there to take the workers pain away
 They could tell a good joke, or sing a good song
-its hard to say if ones is right or ones wrong
+Its hard to say if ones is right or ones wrong

-some people want to make you give, give, give
+Some people want to make you give, give, give
-but not me, babe
+But not me, babe
-baby, I was born to live
+Babe, I was born to live

-some where born, to never leave the city
+Some where born, to never leave the city
-at the foot of buildings touching the sky
+At the foot of buildings touching the sky
-other ones, live a life so gritty
+Other ones, live a life so gritty
-they never wore a suit or tie
+They never wore a suit or tie

-some people want to make you give, give, give
+Some people want to make you give, give, give
-but not me,
+But not me,
-baby, I was born to live
+Babe, I was born to live

-i aint lookin to yak yak yak
+I aint lookin' to yak yak yak
-fear the future and regret the past
+Fear the future and regret the past

-ill eat when im hungry and sleep where i lay
+Ill eat when I'm hungry and sleep where I lay
-ill do what i want and live till i die
+Ill do what I want and live till I die

-some people want to make you give, give, give
+Some people want to make you give, give, give
-but not me,
+But not me,
-baby, I was born to live
+Babe, I was born to live

-some people want to make you give, give, give
+Some people want to make you give, give, give
-but not me,
+But not me,
-baby, I was born to live
+Babe, I was born to live